Wildfire threat keeps California highway closed Sunday

 - Wildfire that closed key California highway explodes in size

+Although the wrecks have been cleared, the 41,000-acre (16,600-hectare) fire remained a threat as it chewed through timber and brush in and around Shasta-Trinity National Forest.
+The blaze had devoured 63.9 square miles (165½ square kilometers) and was only 5 percent contained.

-Meanwhile, another fire that began Saturday in the Napa County woodlands has prompted evacuations and threatens about 180 homes.
+Meanwhile to the south, another fire that began Saturday in remote Napa County woodlands prompted evacuations and threatened about 180 homes.
+The Snell Fire was only 10 percent contained.

+The Delta Fire was just the latest of several enormous fires that have ravaged the north area in recent weeks.
+In fact, the fire was moving into an area already burned by a larger blaze called the Hirz Fire.
+That blaze, burning in oak woodlands, was 95 percent contained.

+The Delta blaze also was close to the Carr Fire, which killed eight people and burned about 1,100 homes before it was contained last month.
+That blaze and another in the Mendocino area — the two largest wildfires in the state this year — destroyed or damaged 8,800 homes and 329 businesses.